 All students must minimally meet the requirements for general admission to South College.
 General admission to South College does not guarantee admission to the accounting or business programs.
 Program admission is not granted until the following is met.

-The Bachelor of Business Administration requires successful completion of 60 hours of the required curriculum at South College, earning the minimum grades required by the program.
+The Bachelor of Business Administration with a concentration in Accounting requires successful completion of 60 hours of the required curriculum, earning the minimum grades required by the program.

 Upper division courses in this program include: